jjchavanne/prisma-cloud-learn-labs/labs/secrets-mgmt/README.md

 **Environment Variables:**
 - Environment variables passed directly via shell
 - Read from a file
-- Additional options to not save in bash history

 **Encrypted Files:**
 - Not covered at this time